ACESLabUCSD/TinyGarbleCircuitSynthesis/demo/vdp/README.md

 endmodule
 ```

+### Step 3: Synthesize the Verilog module

 The next step is to compile this module with a circuit synthesis tool using the synthesis library of TinyGarble.
 Currently the synthesis library sypports Synopsys DC and Yosys.

+#### Synthesis with Synopsys DC

 The commands to synthesize the module with Synopsys DC is provided in [mac.dcsh](/demo/vdp/mac.dcsh).
 Let us have a look at the command.

 ```bash
 set search_path [list . ../../SynthesisLibrary/lib/dff_full/]